LukeShortCloud/rootpages/src/programming/devops.rst

    $ ls -1
    <GIT_REPOSITORY_URL>.git

-A bare clone can be converted back into a usable git repsoitory.
+A bare clone can be converted back into a usable git repository.
 [37]

 -  Recreate the ".git" directory.